MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/createorupdatevirtualnetworklinkfailed-error.md

 This error happens in this scenario:

-- You disassociate the original AKS cluster's private Domain Name System (DNS) zone.
+- You disassociate the original private Domain Name System (DNS) zone of the AKS cluster.
 - You link a private DNS zone that has the same name as the original one, but that's located in a different resource group or subscription.

 That is why you see the same private DNS zone name *\<GUID>.privatelink.\<region>.azmk8s.io* in the error message.
 The first one is the new zone in the new resource group or subscription while the second one is the original one created with the AKS cluster.